Catholicism in the Second Spanish Republic: The Second Republic

 While the coalition held political power, economic power eluded it.
 In historian Hugh Thomas's words, 'Like so many others before and since it frightened the middle class without satisfying the workers.'
 It adopted the measures of separation of church and state, genuine universal suffrage, a cabinet responsible to a single chamber parliament, a secular educational system.
 The new republican nation was partly to be created through a system of state education, which would be secular, obligatory, free of charge, and available to all.
 This measure antagonised the Church.
-Pius XI's 1929encyclical Divini illius magistri had said that the Church 'directly and perpetually' possessed 'the whole truth' in the moral sphere.
+Pius XI's 1929 encyclical Divini illius magistri had said that the Church 'directly and perpetually' possessed 'the whole truth' in the moral sphere.
 Education was, therefore, 'first and super-eminently' the function of the Church.
 Primo de Rivera's dictatorship had offered the Church the protection it felt was its due.
 Now however, the Second Republic excluded the Church from education by prohibiting teaching by religious institutes, even in private schools), confiscated Church property and investments, provided for restrictions and prohibitions on ownership of Church property, and banned the Society of Jesus.
 (The Catholic revival heralded by the restoration of the monarchy in the person of Isabella's son Alfonso XII of Spain saw the number of religious in the religious congregations soar.
 Catholic Spain was dominated by the schools, colleges, missions, publications, clinics and hospitals of the religious institutes.
 The Spanish landed aristocracy and upper middle classes gave buildings and income to the religious congregations to fund schools, hospitals and orphanages - conspicuous examples included Tibidabo hill in Barcelona to Don Bosco, and the Jesuit University in Deusto, from which young men would leave, 'fully armed against all modern errors.'
 Deemed illiberal they attracted particular attention in the years 1931-33.
 In the crucial 1933 election no fewer than 20 Deusto men were elected to the republican Cortes for various parties of the Right and Centre. Ángel Herrera Oria director of El Debate, inspirer of the Spanish Confederation of the Autonomous Right was a Deusto man.
 The most sustained intellectual onslaught against religious was probably that of Miguel de Unamuno and his denunciation of the 'degenerate sons' of Ignatius of Loyola, the Jesuits.
 He accused their educational endeavours of being corrupted by materialistic and apologetical aims, that they were subservient to an anti-intellectual plutocracy, and that they choked modernity, reform, creativity and even true spirituality with their philistinism and intolerance.)